 Stochastic models, on the other hand, use multiple-year data and focus on the time/cohort trend of mortality rates.
-Most of them are good in mortality prediction but may not be used for data extrapolation, i.e., predicting the mortality rates beyond highest attained ages.
-The LC model (Lee and Carter, 1992) probably is the most widely used stochastic model in mortality predictions and applications.
-The RH model (Renshaw and Haberman, 2006), generalized the LC model by including a cohort effect.
-The CBD model (Cairns et al., 2006), has been commonly used for modeling the mortality rates of higher ages (Cairns et al., 2009).
-Among these three models, only the CBD model can extrapolate the mortality rates of ages without mortality records.
+Most of them are good for mortality prediction but may not be used for data extrapolation, that is, predicting the mortality rates beyond the highest attained ages.
+The LC model (Lee and Carter 1992) is probably the most widely used stochastic model in mortality predictions and applications.
+The RH model (Renshaw and Haberman 2006) generalized the LC model by including a cohort effect.
+The CBD model (Cairns et al. 2006), has been commonly used for modeling the mortality rates of higher ages (Cairns et al. 2009).
+Among these three models, only the CBD model can extrapolate the mortality rates of these ages without mortality records.

-More studies are on the stochastic models in recent years mainly because of the ability for their performance in modelling mortality improvement, and many modifications of the LC and CBD models are proposed, including, to name a few, Chen and Cox (2009), Haberman and Renshaw (2009), Li et al. (2009), Cox et al. (2010), Cairns et al. (2009), and Mitchell et al. (2013).
+More studies have focused on the stochastic models in recent years, mainly because of their performance in modeling mortality improvement, and many modifications of the LC and CBD models are proposed, including, to name a few, those of Chen and Cox (2009), Haberman and Renshaw (2009), Li et al. (2009), Cox et al. (2010), Cairns et al. (2009), and Mitchell et al. (2013).
 To improve predictability, Brouhns et al. (2002) substituted a log-bilinear Poisson regression model for single vector decomposition (SVD) in the LC model's parameter estimation.
 Ahcan et al. (2013) suggested forecasting mortality for small populations by mixing appropriately the mortality data obtained from other populations.
 Tsai and Lin (2017) incorporated Bühlmann credibility into mortality models to improve forecasting performances.
 However, as mentioned previously, most of the analysis results of stochastic models are limited to the age range of the historical data.
 For ages beyond the given sample age range, stochastic models may not provide results for mortality estimation and projection.

-The main goal of this study is to propose a mortality model for post-retirement populations, ages 65 and over.
+The main goal of this study is to propose a mortality model for post-retirement populations, ages 65 years and older.
 Instead of setting up a new model, we aim to combine existing mortality models with accurate and stable results in mortality estimation and/or prediction.
 In particular, we first choose a stochastic model as the basis and modify it with a relational model.
-We hope that the proposed synthesis model can be used to extrapolate mortality rates of higher ages, as well as possessing good performance in estimation and prediction.
-In this study, we choose LC and CBD models for the group of stochastic model and use the Gompertz, Coale-Kisker, and logistic models for the group of relational model.
+We hope that the proposed synthesis model can be used to extrapolate mortality rates for higher ages, as well as possessing good performance in estimation and prediction.
+In this study, we choose the LC and CBD models for the group of stochastic models and use the Gompertz, Coale-Kisker, and logistic models for the group of relational model.

 The concept of combining two different models is used quite often in constructing life tables (or mortality graduation), particularly for graduating the mortality rates for the elderly.
-For example, it is believed that the elderly data quality is more reliable from the Medicare program, U.S. Social Security Administration, and the mortality rates for ages 85 and over were produced based on the Medicare data.
-In constructing the 1979-81 U.S. Life Table, the mortality rates of ages 85 and over were decided by the following formula (Brown, 1993),
+For example, it is believed that the quality of data on the elderly is more reliable in data from the Medicare program, with the U.S. Social Security Administration, and the mortality rates for ages 85 and over were produced based on the Medicare data.
+In constructing the 1979-1981 U.S. Life Table, the mortality rates for ages 85 and over were decided by the following formula (Brown 1993):